Ultimate Guide To Nepal

 Nagarkot is perfect for hiking and trekking trips.
 Frankly, it would be weird if you didn’t go hiking, as this hill station is renowned for its hiking routes.
 Also, that is the first thing any visitors do in Nagarkot.

 The hill station’s most-used hiking route is the Nagarkot Panoramic Hiking Trial, which is 3-4 hours long.
-Others are Nagarkot 360 View Tower Walk, Nagarkot-Dhulikhel hiking, and more.
+Other routes include the Nagarkot 360 View Tower Walk and the Nagarkot-Dhulikhel hiking.

 Similarly, trekking is another famous tourist activity.
 Longer than hiking, trekking tours lead visitors to the top through Nagarkot’s lush jungles, spectacular landscapes, and scenic spots.
 There, they will see breathtaking sunset and sunrise views.